DreamMatterLabs/DreamMatterLabs.github.io/_posts/2025-05-16-an-indie-marketing-deep-dive.md

 - Embrace your distinct identity, both visually and emotionally
 - Design your game to be memorable and shareable

 Granted, there are plenty of other factors that have played a part in the successes of these games, but I hope to have extracted the relevant ones for you.
-For example, Clair Obscur: Expedition 33 had a publisher and launched on Xbox game pass.
+For example, Clair Obscur: Expedition 33 had a well-established publisher and launched on Xbox game pass.

-...but I wouldn’t call that a useful tip for small indie devs like us.

 Regardless, we’re taking notes! <a class="post-link" href="https://dreammatterlabs.com/">ONEiRA</a> is being built with the same takeaways in mind.
 And thanks to games like R.E.P.O., Clair Obscur: Expedition 33, and Schedule 1, we’re more excited than ever to see where this new wave takes us!